 How to use your passport to sign documents

-With SignIt, you can use your passport to sign documents and enjoy a high degree of online security and identity protection when you do business with companies abroad.
+With SignIt, you can use your passport to sign documents, which offers a high degree of online security and identity protection when doing business with companies abroad.
 However, there are three requirements that need to be met before you can use this feature:

-- The signatory physically has their passport at hand.
+- The signatory must physically have their passport at hand.

-- The passport contains a microchip that a smartphone can read.
+- The passport must contain a microchip that a smartphone can read.

-- Your signatory has a modern smartphone that supports NFC (Near Field Communication).
+- The signatory must have a modern smartphone that supports NFC (Near Field Communication).